-JENNI MALM, LMT (#12421) graduated from the Brenneke School of Massage in Seattle in 2001.
+JENNI CASTER, LMT (#12421) graduated from the Brenneke School of Massage in Seattle in 2001.
 She has taught massage therapy in three massage schools and has been in private practice for over 15 years.
 She holds a BA in psychology from the University of Washington, a teaching certificate from Western Washington University, and is also a Certified Occupational Therapy Assistant (COTA).

 Jenni specializes in orthopedic massage.
 Orthopedic massage effectively addresses many conditions including whiplash, shoulder pain, lower back pain, tension headaches, neck and shoulder tension, soft tissue injuries, trigger points, and general muscle soreness.
 This method is an effective way to address soft tissue injuries in the body while also giving the mind and spirit an opportunity to relax and renew.